AustinLBuchanan/OK-County-Clustering/README.md

 # State Senate

-For State Senate, the ideal district population is 81,835.
+For Oklahoma State Senate, the ideal district population is 81,835.
 We allow populations between _L_=79,887 and _U_=83,983.

 For example,
 - Payne County (population 81,815) can be its own district